LeonLow97/digital-wallet-provider-golang-vue-postgresql/server/README.md

 1. User login with the credentials.
 2. If unsuccessful login, return HTTP Status 401 Unauthorized.
-3. If successful login, generate JWT Access Token and Refresh Token.
+3. If successful login, generate JWT Access Token.
 Generate a session ID (uuid) and store it in the JWT Token.
 4. Store sessionID --> userID mapping in Redis using `SetEx` so we know this sessionID belongs to this userID.
    - When the user logs out, delete this sessionID to invalidate the session.
 5. Store userID --> sessionID mapping in Redis Set using `SAdd` because the user can have multiple sessions on different devices.